Kaushal-Rao/powershell-checksum/README.md

-# Python Checksum Validator using Powershell
+# Checksum for files using Python and Powershell

 This is a Python script that checks whether a given hash matches the hash of a given file.
 It is built around on the Powershell utility for checking the hash of a file.